Clinics & Services

 - Child Immunisation Clinic

-We also run flu clinics every autumn where vaccination is strongly advised for patients aged 65 and over and those with asthma, diabetes, CHD, or immuno-suppressant diseases.
+We also run flu clinics every autumn/Winter where vaccination is strongly advised for patients aged 65 and over and those with asthma, diabetes, CHD, or immuno-suppressant diseases.

 Practice Clinics for Adults